observIQ/stanza/docs/plugins/rate_limit.md

 ## `rate_limit` plugin

 The `rate_limit` limits the rate of entries that can pass through it.
-This is useful if you want to limit throughput of the log agent, or in conjunction with plugins like `generate_input`, which will otherwise send as fast as possible.
+This is useful if you want to limit throughput of the agent, or in conjunction with plugins like `generate_input`, which will otherwise send as fast as possible.

 ### Configuration Fields